jaysawt/personal-site/README.md

 ## Overview ℹ️

 This project is a personal website developed using Python Flask, HTML, CSS, and Bootstrap.
-It serves as a portfolio to showcase your skills, experience, and projects.
+It serves as a portfolio to showcase my skills, experience, and projects.

 ## Features ✨